jenna-jordan/jenna-jordan.github.io/_pages/appearances.md

 #### [Speaker] Coalesce by dbt Labs
 2023 October 16-19

-- I [delivered a talk](https://youtu.be/6aX7tAfMmIM?si=65eBOp2V66v4tS0E) called "From coast to coast: Implementing dbt in the public sector", along with my two co-speakers, about [my work at the City of Boston](/projects/dbt-migration-cob)
+- I [delivered a talk](https://youtu.be/6aX7tAfMmIM?si=65eBOp2V66v4tS0E) called "From coast to coast: Implementing dbt in the public sector", along with my two co-speakers, about [my work at the City of Boston](/projects/dbt-migration-cob).

 #### [Attendee] BARI Conference
 2023 April 28

-- I attended the [2023 Boston Area Research Initiative (BARI) Conference](https://cssh.northeastern.edu/bari/past-conferences/bari-conference-2023-greater-bostons-annual-insight-to-impact-summit/) along with colleagues from the City of Boston Analytics Team
+- I attended the [2023 Boston Area Research Initiative (BARI) Conference](https://cssh.northeastern.edu/bari/past-conferences/bari-conference-2023-greater-bostons-annual-insight-to-impact-summit/) along with colleagues from the City of Boston Analytics Team.

 ## 2019